JGBs tread water as Fed awaited, BOJ stays out of market

 TOKYO, Sept 17 (IFR) - Japanese government bond prices were flat across the curve on Tuesday morning as investors sat on their hands ahead of a two-day U.S. Federal Reserve meeting at which the central bank is expected to announce a decision on reducing its stimulus.

-Price moves were also muted as the Bank of Japan did not offer to buy JGBs on Tuesday under its massive bond-buying program.
+Price moves were also muted as the Bank of Japan did not offer to buy JGBs on Tuesday under its massive bond-buying programme.

 The yield on the current five-year JGBs was unchanged from Friday at 0.265 percent, while the 10-year yield was flat at 0.720 percent.
 Japanese financial markets were closed on Monday for a public holiday.